vss245/notebook/courses/machine_learning_i.md

   - data compression - how many components do we actually need to represent something (e.g. faces)?
   - denoising - we can use PCA to remove uninformative noise
   - artifact removal - e.g. in EEG recordings
 - the main assumption of PCA is that the data is drawn from a Gaussian

   - there have been methods that have been developed to extend PCA, e.g. kernel PCA (in feature space), CCA (maximize correlation and not variance)

+### Lecture 4: Fisher's discriminant analysis

+- classification involves labels of the data and learning how they relate to the data
+- NCC (nearest centroid classifier) and LDA (linear discriminant analysis) find linear separation between classes
+  - for NCC, $w = \mu_1-\mu_2$
+  - for LDA, $\Sigma^{-1}(\mu_1-\mu_2)$ - corrects for the shear in the data (e.g. covariance)
+- NCC: assume you only know the means of the two distributions, the method linearly separates the classes based on the distance to the means
+  - formalized by $w = \frac{\mu_2-\mu_1}{|\mu_2-\mu_1|}$
+  - b is the offset - $w^T\frac{\mu_1+\mu_2}{2}$
+  - line is $w^Tz-b=0$
+- example: abstract ideas and prototypes
+  - primary cortex neurons react to primitive features (edges etc), but other cells react to more abstract stimuli
+  - psychological theory - learning prototypes (toy example: triangles vs circles)
+    - prototypes can be the class means
+    - we can calculate the distances from the new data to the class means and check what class is new data more similar to
+- Rosenblatt and perceptron (ANN for pattern recognition)
+  - $w^Tx$ - summing up of weights (strengths of the connections) for units
+  - each neuron has a threshold for firing ($\beta$)
+  - goal: binary classification of multivariate data
+  - input: learning rate n and N tuples of x and y (data and label, respectively)
+  - output: weight vector w such that $w^Tx\geq0$ for one label and $<0$ for the other label
+  - we can incorporate an error function $E(w)=-\sum_{m}w^Tx_my_m$
+    - the error becomes positive for wrong classifications
+    - this error can be minimized iteratively (e.g. using stochastic gradient descent)
+      - procedure: randomly initialize w, pick a random misclassified data point, descent in the direction of the gradient at a single data point
+      - if there is a solution, the perceptron algorithm will find it in a finite number of steps
+      - it will converge quickly if the data has a large margin between classes
+- sometimes the data is non-separable linearly, in this case, you might need two hyperplanes or non-linear separations (e.g. an ellipse)
+- the perceptron is also bad at things like XOR
+  - layering perceptrons => neural network (or deep neural network)
+- the data might also be correlated, which means that the distance between the centers is not a good metric
+  - in this case, multiplying with an inverse of the covariance matrix is a solution to account for it (e.g. invert this correlation)
+- correlation coefficient between x and y $Corr(x,y)=\sum_t\frac{x_ty_t}{\sqrt{x_t^2y_t^2}}$
+  - normalized scalar product (assuming centered data)
+  - but: there can also be correlated measurement noise that will introduce correlations that do not exist in the original data
+- in terms of classification, SNR can be defined by the separation between the distributions (both means and variance)
+  - this is also called the t-value
+- covariance matrix = $1/N\cdot XX^T$ (assume centered data)
+  - generating correlated data involves a diagnonal scaling matrix D and a rotation R (only scaling does not induce a correlation because the spread will be along one dimension only)
+- Fisher - influential in statistics (extremely so)
+- classification can be viewed in terms of dimensionality reduction
+  - we can try to find a vector $w \in \R^d$ that maximizes mean class difference and minimizes the variance in each class (i.e. kind of rotate the space)
+  - maximizing difference: $(w^Tw_1-w^Tw_2)^2=w^T(w_1-w_2)(w_1-w_2)^Tw$ (this is the **between class scatter matrix ($S_b$)** that shows the distance between the means of classes)
+  - minimizing variance: $1/N_1 \sum_{n=1}^N (w^T(x_i1-w_0))^2$ **within class scatter matrix ($S_w$)**
+  - Fisher criterion: $\arg\max_w \frac{w^TS_Bw}{w^TS_Ww}$
+    - to optimize it, we set its derivative with respect to w to 0
+    - if we rearrange stuff, $S_Ww=S_Bw\frac{w^TS_ww}{w^TS_Bw}$
+    - since the fraction is a scalar, this is reminiscent of an eigenvalue problem $S_Ww=S_Bw\lambda$
+    - we find that w is proportional to $S_w^{-1}(w_1-w_2)$
+- if both classes have the same covariance matrix, LDA decorrelates the data followed by nearest centroid classification
+- example: P300 BCI speller
+  - calibrate on continuous data, extract features, train classifier
+  - then we can apply this classifier to estimate the classes of test data
+  - ERPs are elicited by specific signals
+  - centroid classification fails because there is a lot of overlap (covariance) in the signal
+- problems with Fisher's LDA
+  - not robust to outliers
+  - often probabilistic outputs are desirable
+- logistic regression
+  - given data x and labels y, we can establish the probability of an example $x_t$ being drawn from the positive class as $p(y=+1|x_t)=g(w^Tx_t)$
+  - $g(z)=\frac{1}{1+e^{-z}}$
+  - sigmoid function
+  - e.g. put a function over the Fisher estimate $w^Tx$
+  - we can calculate the log likelihood of the data and take the derivative of it with respect to w
+  - this can also be used using stochastic gradient descent